opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/04_getting_involved/discovering_submitting_reuses.rst

 - First name *(only for anonymous users)*
 - Email *(only for anonymous users)*
 - Reuse title: give a title to the reuse
-- Description: describe what kind of reuse it is, what is is about etc.
+- Description: describe what kind of reuse it is, what it is about etc.
-- URL: indicate the URL where to find the reuse
+- URL: indicate the URL where the reuse is located
 - Thumbnail: upload a image preview of the reuse

 3. Click on the Submit button.

-Once submitted, the reuse is sent to the portal administrators, who will discover it and should approve it.
+Once submitted, the reuse is sent to the portal administrators, who will be notified about it and can approve it.
 Once approved, the reuse is added to the reuses list of the Information tab.

 .. admonition:: Note
    :class: note

    The portal administrators have the possibility to modify the title, description, URL and thumbnail of the reuse.
-They cannot, however, modify either the last name or the first name.
+They cannot, however, modify the submitted last name or first name